 Fire Safety in the Home

 A fire in the home can be a devastating event, damaging property and possibly causing death or personal injury.
-While a fire at any time is distressing, you don't want it to occur at Christmas which should be a time of celebration.
-At this time of the year there is lots of stuff about which can contribute to starting a fire such as Christmas trees with lights, candles and wrapping paper.
-Also open fires may be lit which have been dormant all year and there may be extra electrical loading if visitors are stopping by.
-This hub outlines the most common causes of fires and gives some tips on how to stay safe and prevent them.
+While a fire at any time is distressing, you don't want it to occur at Christmas, which should be a time of celebration.
+At this time of the year, there is lots of stuff about which can contribute to starting a fire such as Christmas trees with lights, candles and wrapping paper.
+Also, open fires may be lit which have been dormant all year and there may be extra electrical loading if visitors are stopping by.
+This article outlines the most common causes of fires and gives some tips on how to stay safe and prevent them.